zellerino/BOAT---biological-ontology-analysis-tool/README.md

 ![boat](boat_logo.png)
 ================================

-BOAT is a collaborative project to unify ontology analysis tools in biological research.
+BOAT should be a collaborative project to unify ontology analysis tools in biological research.
-The vision is to create an easy-to-use exploratory data analysis tool in R for of hiqh-throughput sequencing data with a strong emphasis on visualization.
+The vision is to create an easy-to-use exploratory data analysis tool in R for for hiqh-throughput sequencing data with a strong emphasis on visualization.